Reddit, Quora and the web in general, is flooded with questions about Google Ads Call Tracking and how to track calls in Google Ads.

 When a user visits your website after clicking one of your ads, website call conversion tracking helps you identify and measure calls originating from your site.

-This type of tracking considers a call as a conversion if it lasts longer than a minimum length you determine, allowing you to filter out shorter, potentially non-valuable calls.
+This type of tracking considers a call as a conversion if it lasts longer than the minimum length you determine, allowing you to filter out shorter, potentially non-valuable calls.

 Pros: